tlozoot/tlozoot.github.io/web.markdown

 And just for fun, a few opinions:

 * My favorite programming languages are Ruby, OCaml, and JavaScript.
-* Some of my favorite tools are Rails, Sinatra, Haml, Sass, Textile, JQuery, Sammy, Heroku, git, GitHub, and TextMate.
+* Some of my favorite tools are Rails, Sinatra, Jekyll, Haml, Sass, Textile, JQuery, Sammy, Heroku, git, GitHub, and TextMate.
-* I also like Perl, Python, Flask, PHP, C, plain old HTML and CSS, Apache, Capistrano, RVM, nginx, Phusion Passenger, vim...
+* I also like using Python, Flask, Perl, PHP, C, plain old HTML and CSS, Apache, Capistrano, RVM, nginx, Phusion Passenger, and vim...
 {: .minilist }